 The French Impressionist Painters of the 19th Century

-In those times, the art world did not accept the techniques and colors of the French impressionist oainters.
-In fact, many of the impressionists could barely make a living and painted for most of their lives without acknowledgement.
+In those times, the art world did not accept the techniques and colors of the French impressionist painters.
+In fact, many of the impressionists could barely make a living and painted for most of their lives with very little public acknowledgement.

 Luckily for us though, many of these painters were not deterred and continued to paint against all odds.
 The French Impressionist painters left us with the most beautiful paintings, loved by everyone decades later and worth millions!

 So who are the French Impressionist Painters?